Mobius457/3D-Print-Shop-Manager/README.md

 ### 💰 Business Analytics
 * **Smart Calculator:** Handles overhead, labor, filament swaps (waste), and discounts.
-* **Failure Logging:** One-click "Log Failure" button to deduct wasted filament and record the loss without deleting your job settings.
+* **Retroactive Logging:** Forgot to log a job yesterday?
+Use the "Log Past Job" feature to record history and deduct inventory with a custom date.
 * **Profit Dashboard:** Track Revenue, Net Profit, and Tax Write-offs in real-time.

 ---